starcoinorg/starcoin-cookbook/README.md

 1. Ask q question about "How to develop on Starcoin", "How to use Move", etc.  [Ask Question](https://github.com/starcoinorg/starcoin-cookbook/issues/new?assignees=&labels=question&template=02_QUESTION.md&title=%5Bquestion%5D).
 2. Report a document bug.
 [Document Bug Report](https://github.com/starcoinorg/starcoin-cookbook/issues/new?assignees=&labels=bug&template=01_BUG_REPORT.md&title=%5Bbug%5D).
 3. Submit a document suggestion.
 [Document improvement](https://github.com/starcoinorg/starcoin-cookbook/issues/new?assignees=&labels=doc&template=03_DOC_IMPROVEMENT.md&title=%5Bdoc%5D).
-4. Contributing to write docuemnt.
+4. Contributing to write document.
 You can learn more about contributing to the Starcoin Cookbook by reading our [Contribution Guide](./docs/100-miscellaneous/99-contributing.md) |[贡献指南](./i18n/zh/docusaurus-plugin-content-docs/current/100-miscellaneous/99-contributing.md)

 You can view our [Code of Conduct](./CODE_OF_CONDUCT.md).